 Tip #5: Clarity is sometimes more important than complex, flowery language.
-The goal behind the email should be clear, unless you’re going for an elusive subject tone to entice your viewer.
+The goal of the email should be clear unless you’re going for an elusive subject tone to entice your viewer.

 Tip #6: Do not try to get your email opened by making false promises.
 This will irk your audience and probably get you on the dreaded unsubscribe list.

 Tip #7: Speaking of making promises, if your visitor has downloaded an offer and you’re delivering it via email, it’s a great idea to use a subject line that says something like, “your new ebook inside!” or “your guide awaits!”
 This works better than a simple “thank you” in the subject line; it makes it clear that something is waiting inside the email, just for them.

 Tip #8: A/B testing is a great idea.
 You should use this on most of your content, and your email subject is no different.